 The numbers start to drop at 6 months, and they drop even more drastically on exclusive breastfeeding.
 This is totally understandable seeing now as how hard it can actually be to successfully feed.
 I am super proud to say that me and Lily girl are part of the 18% that is being exclusively breastfed at 6 months.
 With so many giving up breastfeeding due to lack of support and education, enter the IBCLC (International Board Certified Lactation Consultants) and the CLC (Certified Lactation Counselors).
 I know 100% that without my lactation consultant I would have given up on breastfeeding.
 However, it is completely shocking to me that in 2013 there were only 3.5 IBCLCs and nearly 4 CLCs per 1,000 live births.
 Is that really even near enough support?
 It is encouraging to see however, that that number is slowly climbing over the years and I am anxious to see the next report card and hope it is still climbing!

-In the meantime, be sure to check out my recent post, Mom VS. Mom: The Great Debate!
+Be sure to check out one of my most popular posts, Mom VS. Mom: The Great Debate!